BFAUCHERY/ipi-jva350-tptd/README.md

 - Rédigez **ci-dessous** une courte analyse du rapport produit par Sonar (métriques, évolution, état général...) :

 Le rapport Sonar final indique...

+      Coverage	is less than	80.0%
+      Duplicated Lines (%)	is greater than	3.0% Maintainability Rating	is worse than	A
+      Reliability Rating	is worse than	A
+      Security Hotspots Reviewed	is less than	100% Security Rating	is worse than	A
+      Maintainability : 24 Code Smells